Hinduism in England: History

 Hinduism has been in England since the early 19th century.
 Occasionally there were Hindu scholars, philosophers, reformers and also visitors from the princely states of India.
-Raja Ram Mohun Roy (born in India in 1772) was founder of a Hindu reform movement in India.
+Raja Ram Mohan Roy (born in India in 1772) was founder of a Hindu reform movement in India.
 He was in England in 1829 to visit his Christian friends.
 He also had audience with King William IV.
 Roy died in Stapleton, Bristol four years later.

 The orientalist and reformer Sir R.G.
 Bhandarkar visited London in 1874.
 In 1879 Aurobindo went to England as a boy with his two brothers to study, living in Manchester, London (St. Paul's School) and Cambridge (King's College) where he stayed until 1893.
 Swami Vivekananda visited England in 1895 and 1896, having addressed the World's Parliament of Religions in Chicago in 1893.
 In England Vivekananda's talk on Hindu philosophy and particularly on Vedanta deeply influenced Miss Margaret Elizabeth Noble, who was later known as Sister Nivedita.